+First line, something “Despite not having formal teaching experience.
+I have been lucky that I was RA for entire phd.
+I took every opportunity to mentor, guedst lecute, in UW-Madison and Bently College.”
+You did not have opportunity.
+But I love teaching and took every opportunity to teach, like guest lecture.
+Don’t shrink the

+Think what you learn about.

 Teaching Philosophy:

 My teaching philosophy is based on learning as a bi-directional teacher-student relation, which benefits and improves both parties' understanding of a subject.
 My teaching approach will incentivize proactivity from the student side without disregarding the leading role of the primary instructor.
 I will actively support students to find their interests and offer them the tools they need to achieve their heterogeneous professional goals.
 To do this, I will work restlessly to make content relevant and engaging.
 I will also be available and approachable to the student body.